Shawak/downtify/README.md

 ### Usage

+1. Paste in the text box the song(s) you want to download
+2. Press `Enter` key to list the song(s) you have just pasted
+3. Select the song(s) you want to download from that list
+4. Press `Download`

+### Configuration

-To use Downtify, you need to clone/download the repo and edit the `config.xml` file:
+To use Downtify, you need to clone/download this repo and edit the `config.xml` file:
 ```xml
 <configuration>
   <username>username</username>